fhcwcsy/anki-autolookup/README.md

 This program will create a lookup window where you can enter an article and choose the difficulty of words you want.
 The program will find the difficult words of the article.
 Then, users can choose which difficult words they want to make the vocabulary cards in anki.
 The required modules are:

 - tkinter
-- re
+- re (regular expression)
 - wordlist_cls: This module is created by us.
-- from openpyxl import load_workbook
+- openpyxl
-- from tkinter import messagebox

 Below we list all the classes in this file.
 #### ArticleRecognitionWindow